Estimated reading time: 8 minutes

 They Were Still fighting to Survive

-And yet, even those in a loving, supportive postwar environment often found it too painful to discuss what they had endured.
-After the war, survivors had lost family members and faced life in a new country, with a new language and no resources.
+Even in a loving, supportive postwar environment, many survivors found it too painful to revisit what they had endured.
+They had lost family members and faced life in a new country, with a new language and few resources.
 They had to rebuild everything from nothing.
-But silence wasn’t only about coping; it was also about protecting the next generation.

 3. Holocaust Survivors Wanted to Protect Their Children